 Chart Adequacy Workshop

 Just prior to the open house, NOAA held its fifth annual Chart Adequacy Workshop.
-The workshop trains professional cartographers from international offices on techniques for assessing nautical chart adequacy using publicly available information such as satellite images and maritime automatic identification system (AIS) data.
+The workshop trains professional cartographers from international offices on techniques for assessing nautical chart adequacy using publicly available information such as satellite images and maritime automatic identification system data.
 This is an important technique for hydrographic offices around the world, particularly for developing countries, who may be resource constrained.

 As in previous years (2018, 2017, 2016, 2015), the workshop covered an overview of Coast Survey’s datasets, processes, requirements for nautical charts, and preprocessing hydrographic data.

 The 2019 participants hailed from over a dozen countries including Angola, Denmark, France, Japan, Kenya, Malaysia, Mauritius, Mexico, Nigeria, St. Vincent and the Grenadines, Thailand, South Korea, and the United Kingdom.
 The international nature of the workshop allows the participants to meet and learn from cartographers from a variety of backgrounds and expertise.
-The individuals were nominated by their home hydrographic offices and their travel was sponsored by the General Bathymetric Chart of the Oceans (GEBCO).
+The individuals were nominated by their home hydrographic offices and their travel was sponsored by the General Bathymetric Chart of the Oceans.